Degree-one foliations on complete intersections: Structure theorem for foliations on complete intersections

-\begin{proposition} \cite[Proposition 4.10]{LPT-def} Let $X$ be a uniruled smooth projective variety and let $\F$ be a codimension one foliation on $X$.
+\begin{proposition} \cite[Proposition 4.10]{LPT-def} Let $X$ be a smooth uniruled projective variety and let $\F$ be a codimension-one foliation on $X$.
 If all leaves of $\F_{\rm tang}$ are algebraic, then there exists an algebraically integrable foliation $\G$ contained in $\F$ such that $H^0(\p1,f^*\TF) = H^0(\p1,f^*\TG)$ for any sufficiently general $f\in M$.
 In particular, $\F$ is the pullback under a rational map of a foliation on a lower-dimensional manifold. \end{proposition}

-\begin{theorem} \cite[Theorem C]{LPT-def} Suppose that $X$ is simply connected, $\codim \F = 1$, the general leaf of $\F_{\rm tang}$ is not algebraic, and a general $f\in M$ nontrivially and transversely all the algebraic hypersurfaces invariant by $\F$.
+\begin{theorem} \cite[Theorem C]{LPT-def} Let $X$ be a simply connected uniruled projective manifold and let $\F$ be a codimension-one foliation on $X$.
+Suppose that the general leaf of $\F_{\rm tang}$ is not algebraic, and a general $[f]\in M$ intersects nontrivially and transversely all the algebraic hypersurfaces invariant by $\F$.
 Then $\F$ is defined by a closed rational $1$-form without divisorial components in its zero set. \end{theorem}

 \begin{remark} In Proposition~\ref{P:Ftang-algint}, we observe that $f^*\TG$ contains the nonnegative part of $f^*\TF$.
 Let $a_1\geq \dots \geq a_r$ and $b_1 \geq \dots \geq b_s$ be integers such that $f^*\TF = \bigoplus_{i=1}^r\op1(a_i)$ and $f^*\TG = \bigoplus_{i=1}^s\op1(b_i)$.
 The inclusion $f^*\TG \subset f^*\TF$ implies that $a_i \geq b_i$ for $i=1, \dots, s$.
 Let $l = \max\{\,j \mid a_j \geq 0 \,\}$ and $m = \max\{\,j \mid b_j \geq 0 \,\}$.
 The equality $H^0(\p1,f^*\TF) = H^0(\p1,f^*\TG)$ implies that $m=l$, and $a_i = b_i$ for $i \leq m$. \end{remark}